 The authority to set more granular liquidity risk limits is delegated by the Board to the Executive Committee, which has appointed the CRO as the Accountable Executive.
-The liquidity risk operating limits are approved through the Risk Management Committee ('RMC') and the newly established Liquidity and Treasury Risk Committee (LTRC) Liquidity Risk has a responsibility for development and calibration of the overall liquidity risk control framework.
+The liquidity risk operating limits are approved through the RMC and the Liquidity and Treasury Risk Committee ('LTRC') Liquidity Risk has a responsibility for development and calibration of the overall liquidity risk control framework.